xajkep/Teaching-HEIGVD-TWEB-2015-Project/USERMAN.md

 First, specify the name of the poll on the top of the page (replace the default value, SuperPOLL)

 By default, several questions and answers are already shown.
-You can either delete them or use them as a start point by modifying them.
+You can either delete them or use them as a starting point by modifying them.

 In order to delete a question, click on Delete on the right of the question.
 You can also move them up and down according to your needs.